 Cucumbers require a lot of nutrients to produce the plethora of fruit they are known for.
 Because of this, it is vitally important to create a rich starting soil for your plants.
 When growing cucumbers in pots, this is even more important.

-As with all container plants, cucumbers will benefit from a high-quality potting soil.
+As with all container plants, cucumbers will benefit from a high-quality potting soil during their growing season.
 This special soil helps retain moisture and airflow better than traditional garden soil.

 4. Direct sow your seeds